christopher-mccormick/palindrome-finder/README.md

     npm run production:stop

 ### Accessing the application
-By defulat the application will run on port `localhost:3010` The default port can be changed by providing an environment variable while starting the application e.g.
+By default the application will run on port `localhost:3010` The default port can be changed by providing an environment variable while starting the application e.g.

     PORT=3001 npm start